 - (iii) Level of viewer exposure.
 To the extent the Facility is visible, VP locations were identified from populated places where viewers may congregate and/or travel routes that may experience an increased number of public viewers.
 Publicly available AADT data provisioned by the NYSDOT was consulted to identify roadways experiencing high volumes of daily traffic (refer to Section 3.4 Transportation and Table 2).
 The U.S. Census Bureau 2020 Decennial Census was also referenced to select VPs from populated places (see Table 1A and 1B).
 Further information regarding population densities within the VSA can be found in Section 3.1 Community/Residential.
-Representative VPs simulated from populated places and/or places of higher user activity where visibility may occur are listed as VPs 61, 80, and 94 (see Attachment 3).
+Representative VPs simulated from populated places and/or places of higher user activity where visibility may occur are listed as VPs 61, 80, 93, and 94 (see Revised Attachment 3).
 Level of viewer exposure is additionally discussed throughout the VIA. - (iv) Proposed Land Uses.
 Proposed non-Facility development information was investigated and identified within the VSA.
 These data were extracted from municipal meeting minutes filed online from various town, village, and county websites.
 Information pertaining to proposed non-Facility land use can be found in Section 3.6, Publicly Known Proposed Land Uses.
-An applicable cumulative view of the proposed Facility and utility development unrelated to the Facility are depicted in VPs 42, 44, 61, 80, 94, and 98 (see Attachment 3).
+An applicable cumulative view of the proposed Facility and utility development unrelated to the Facility are depicted in VPs 38, 42, 44, 61, 80, 93, 94, and 98 (see Revised Attachment 3).
 Further discussions of cumulative effects are provided in Section 13.0. - (v) Assessment of visual impacts pursuant to the requirements of adopted local laws or ordinances.
 As outlined in Section 1.2, the Town of Glen's Local Law No. 5 of 2022 requires that a visual assessment will use computer modeling and photography showing existing conditions to thoroughly assess the visibility of the solar array from "key observation points" also known as VPs, to be approved by the Town of Glen Planning Board.
 As mentioned in Section 6.1, visual stakeholders were provided the opportunity to append additional VP locations and/or recommend existing VP locations as candidates for developing photo-simulations.
 The Town of Glen was explicitly solicited for the recommendation of candidate photo-simulations (please see Attachment 4 for stakeholder correspondence).
 On July 27, 2023, the Town Supervisor responded to the information request via letter but did not elect VP candidates for photo-simulations due to "[the belief that] any offerings of additional location of photo opportunities will unlikely alter of infuse any new revelations of appreciable visual impact".
-Photographic overlays, also referred to as photo-simulations, or "simulated views," have been completed with landscaping and are accessible in Attachment 3.
+Photographic overlays, also referred to as photo-simulations, or "simulated views," have been completed with landscaping and are accessible in Revised Attachment 3.
 The photo-simulation methodology is provisioned in Section 7.3.1 and a discussion of the photo-simulations is available in Section 10.2.1.
+Notwithstanding, the Applicant provided a photo-simulation from a non-participating residence (see VP 30 from Egelston Road; available in Revised Attachment 3) in conformance with the Glen Solar Law.